 True or False?
 Dorchester Habitat for Humanity receives funding from Habitat International

 False!
 Want to donate your hard-earned dollars to the greater good and know precisely where they are going?
 Rest assured that Dorchester Habitat for Humanity is the perfect candidate.
 The organization does not receive funding from the international branch of Habitat; rather, it is kept afloat by the ongoing generous support and contributions of the local community.

-True of False?
+True or False?
 You need construction experience to volunteer

 True or False?
 Habitat homes benefit the entire community

 True!
-While only one family moves into the new house, the entire neighborhood and community is made better with more roofs over more heads.
-We are all, after all, part of a larger whole, and Habitat for Humanity improves that whole.
+While only one family moves into the new house, the entire neighborhood and community are made better with more roofs over more heads.
+We are all, after all, part of a larger whole and Habitat for Humanity improves that whole.